Abuynits/cs240MomentRemover/README.md

 **test:**

- - name of your compiled and linked binary
+ - name of your compiled and linked binary (linking your hw binary to the testing binary)
  - Get from `gcc -o hw1_test.o hw1.0`

  **100:**